pavanpreet-gandhi/pavanpreet-gandhi.github.io/_pages/about.md

 ## About Me

-🎓 Currently pursuing an MSc in Computational Statistics and Machine Learning at University College London (UCL).
+I am an M.Sc. student in Computational Statistics and Machine Learning at University College London (UCL) and a research intern at Century Tech.
+At Century Tech, I am developing multimodal audio-text reasoning systems for automated oral assessment scoring.

-🔍 My research interests are in applying Reinforcement Learning to Large Language Models.

-📜 I am currently working on my master's thesis involving reasoning with large audio models.

-📈 Previously, I was a Graduate Data Scientist at American express.
-I enjoy applying my skills to add value.
+I am particularly motivated by reinforcement learning and its application to large language models.
+My most recent project involves finetuning LLaMA-based LLM agents in text-based multi-step environments.

+My core interest lies in the safe and responsible advancement of AI for the benefit of humanity.
+I am eager to apply my skills to challenging problems with a positive societal impact.

+I am currently seeking research or applied opportunities in AI, machine learning, or data science, starting this autumn (2025).
+Please feel free to reach out if you have any leads or opportunities at [pavanpreet.gandhi@gmail.com](mailto:pavanpreet.gandhi@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/pavanpreet-gandhi/).

+You can find more about my work on my [CV](/resume-cv/pavan-cv.pdf) or by exploring this website.